mouna2/SpoonProcessorFinal/ReadMe.txt

 -DBDemo3JHotDraw3 followed by AddSubjectTSubjectNJHotDraw, AddGold3Gold4JHotDraw,  AddGold3Gold4JHotDrawTRACESCLASSES
 -DBDemo3iTrust followed by AddGold2Column, AddGold2ColumnTRACESCLASSES
 -DBDemo3Gantt followed by AddSubjectTSubjectNGANTT, AddGold3Gold4Gantt,  AddGold3Gold4GanttTRACESCLASSES
--DBDemoChess followed by AddGold2Column, AddGold2ColumnTRACESCLASSES
+-DBDemo3Chess followed by AddGold2Column, AddGold2ColumnTRACESCLASSES

+Files for reading the database:
+-Chess: DatabaseReading2
+-Gantt: DatabaseReading2Gantt
+-iTrust: DatabaseReading2itrustfinal
+-JHotDraw: DatabaseReading2JHotDraw3

 TableLog needs to be adapted depending on whether we are interested in Gold, Gold2, Gold3 or Gold4 for each one of the four programs